MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

 [Back to Table of Contents](#toc)

-## Order results
+## Sort results

-It is possible to order the output of a search using `ORDER BY` and stating the field, or fields.
+It is possible to sort the output of a search using `ORDER BY` and stating the field, or fields.
 Fields are sorted ascending, smallest to largest, by default.

 ``` sql
 SELECT *